From R1000 per unit to R2000 per unit nightly.

 Oshoek, the Borain family farm, lies in a beautiful valley, along the banks of the tidal Duiwenhoks River.
 Besides 20ha of pristine fynbos and 600m private river frontage, on offer is a prime choice of four secluded self-catering abodes, each quite different in character, but all reflecting good taste and an eye for simple aesthetics.

-Your options range from the gracious old family farmhouse (the Main House), a luxurious thatch abode called Peter’s House, a quaint Boathouse that sleeps two, and a recently renovated riverfront worker's abode called Nic's House (sleeps 4).
-All four are fully equipped, with linen, towels and laundry facilities supplied, and a cleaning service available on request.
+Your options range from the gracious old family farmhouse (Main House), a luxurious thatch abode called Peter’s House, a quaint Boathouse, and a recently renovated riverfront worker's abode called Nic's House.
+All four are fully equipped, with linen, towels and a cleaning service available on request when making your booking.

 Starting from the small, the Boathouse sits right on the water’s edge and the style is best described as shabby-chic.
 A large room with double doors opens onto the river, and a braai area with table.
-A separate sleeping area with double-bed ensures privacy, plus there is a foldout couch in the living area for any overflow, as well as an original 1970's Jurgens Caravan that can be used as an additional room.
+A screened sleeping area with double-bed ensures privacy, plus there is a foldout couch in the living area for any overflow, as well as an original 1970's Jurgens Caravan that can be used as an additional room.
 Now fitted with electricity, the cottage can still be lit with candles and paraffin lamps to add to the ambiance.
 A small Queen Ann wood stove provides further warmth in winter.
 So, if you're a diehard romantic, the Boathouse is definitely for you.

-Further up the spectrum and distinctly luxurious, Peter's House (sleeps seven) is a thatch abode in a secluded wooded area, again very near the water's edge.
-Peter's features a pair of double rooms (one of them ensuite) flanking a double-volume open-plan living area, with further dormitory style sleeping in a loft with three single beds.
-Peter's House is extremely comfortable, with king- and queen-size beds, a wood burner, VCR, DSTV (bring own card), big fridge and micro, a shaded veranda and awesome views, among the abundant touches.
+Further up the spectrum and distinctly luxurious, Peter's House (sleeps 7) is a thatch abode in a secluded wooded area, again very near the water's edge.
+Peter's features a pair of double bedrooms (one of them ensuite) flanking a double-volume open-plan living area, with further dormitory-style sleeping in a loft with three single beds.
+Peter's House is extremely comfortable, with King- and Queen beds, a Godin wood/anthracite burner, VCR, DSTV (bring own decoder and smart card), big fridge and micro, a shaded veranda and awesome views.

-Finally, the Main House offers a brilliant group getaway.
-Sleeping 12 at a push (and eight in style), contained within its 200-year-old walls is a total of five bedrooms and four bathrooms and toilets!
+The Main House offers a brilliant group getaway.
+Sleeping 12 at a push (and 10 in style), contained within its 200-year-old walls is a total of five bedrooms and four bathrooms and toilets!
 Lying 200 metres from the river, it fronts onto its own lawn with shady trees – great for free-range kids.
-Quarry tiled steps lead up to the spacious covered verandah, perfect for long lazy lunches, into an open-plan kitchen, dining and living area with log fireplace.
-Much of the house is arranged around a central grassed courtyard, with a braai area and a prolific lemon tree taking centre stage.
-The decor is casual and relaxed and befitting a weekend by the river - there's even a Harry Potter bedroom for the kids!
-The house is fully equipped, including a dishwasher, microwave, stove with oven, large fridge, pool table, video/DVD player, music system and DSTV - be sure to bring your own Smart card.
+Quarry tiled steps lead up to the spacious covered verandah, perfect for long and lazy lunches, into an open-plan kitchen, dining and living area with log fireplace.
+Much of the house is arranged around a central grassed courtyard, with a braai area.
+The decor is casual and relaxed and befitting a weekend by the river.
+The house is fully equipped, including a dishwasher, microwave, stove with oven, large fridge, pool table, DVD player and DSTV - be sure to bring your own decoder and smart card.

-New on the scene is Nic's House, (sleeping 5 at a push) a restored worker's cottage, with open-plan kitchen and living area spilling onto a deck with awesome river views.
-With a separate bedroom with Queen bed and fireplace (plus a sleeper couch and single bed in the lounge for two), a full bathroom and a fireplace, shabby-chic comfort is again the guiding theme.
+Nic's House, (sleeping 5 at a push) a restored worker's cottage, with open-plan kitchen and living area spilling onto a deck with awesome river views.
+With a separate bedroom with Queen bed and fireplace (plus a sleeper couch and single bed in the lounge), a full bathroom and a fireplace, shabby-chic comfort is again the guiding theme.
 There's DSTV here too - again, bring own decoder and card.

-Turning to the activity list, the tidal river is safe for swimming and boating; as a nature conservation area no water-skiing or tubing is permitted.
+Turning to the activity list, the tidal river is a nature conservation area, so no water-skiing or tubing is permitted.
 The river mouth and beach lies 5km downstream.
-This can only be accessed by boat - river trips are by arrangement, or, better still, bring your own boat.
+This can only be accessed by boat - you can bring your own boat.
 There is a lapa on the riverbank and a floating timber jetty.
 Fishing is allowed by licence, so definitely bring your rod and tackle - cob, spotted grunter, elf and haarder are on the cards.
 Trolling and night fishing is not permitted.